huijin1101/Route-Optimization-Model/README.md

 ## Problem Description

 In route optimization, the challenge lies in using traffic data to calculate the optimal route between two nodes.
 For example, as shown below, given a pair of nodes **A** and **B**, three available routes exist (blue, yellow, and green), each consisting of several road segments (S1 to S9).
-If real-time traffic information (e.g., travel time) is available for each segment, the shortest route in terms of total travel time can be computed efficiently.
+If real-time traffic information (e.g., travel time) is available for each segment, the shortest route in terms of total travel time can be computed efficiently, which is the yellow route here.

 ![Route Optimization Problem Description](images/route_opt_des.png)